ubiquity/ubq.fi-router/docs/project-brief.md

 - Provide a unified routing system for plugins and services
 - Automate discovery of plugins and services
 - Generate sitemaps for search engine optimization
-- Offer a health dashboard for system monitoring

 ## Scope
 - Plugin map discovery and generation (`src/plugin-map-*.ts`)